jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### Netmask

 The netmask value or subnet of your network is actually a part of you IP address.
 So that routers know how to route packets to your network the netmask or network mask effectively blocks off a portion of your IP address.
 Traditionally netmasks were blocked into simple Class A, B, C, and D blocks, each one representing one of the IP octets.
 But this turned out to be highly inefficient.
 If you had a subnet of class A, your subnet would be 255.0.0.0.
 This means that you would be assigned a fixed value from 1-254 in your first IP octet and the remaining three octets would be variable.
 Apple famously has the 16.0.0.0 Class A giving them access to 255x255x255 IP addresses and Amazon recently received control of the 3.0.0.0 address block from GE.

 Class B subnet is 255.255.0.0 and gives you access to 16,000 IP addresses (254*254) with the first two octets set.
 An example would be 172.24.x.y.

 Class C address has 1 octet available and 3 octets preset.
 A common class C subnet you see mostly in home routing devices is 192.168.1.x which gives you 254 addresses.
 For our purposes we won't worry about class D and E in this book.

-The problem is those division of IP octets are very clean, unfortunately leads to many wasted addresses.
+The problem is classes (A, B, C) unfortunately leads to many wasted addresses.
 So a new way to divide blocks into smaller parts came along called [CIDR blocks](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing "CIDR Blocks") or blocking.
-CIDR lets you split blocks.
+CIDR lets you split the classes into arbitrary blocks.
 A business might have a subnet or CIDR block of /23.
-This looks like a class B subnet.
-Class B in CIDR would be /24.
-The /23 gives us control of 192.168.1.110 and 192.168.1.111 for 512 addresses.  /23 can be written as 255.255.254.0 as well.
+This looks almost like a class C subnet, but its not.
+Class C in CIDR would be /24.
+The /23 gives us control of two 256 block of IP addresses. /23 can be written as 255.255.254.0 as well.

 ### Gateway